labscript-suite/labscript-suite/docs/source/building_docs/docs_build.rst

 The **labscript-suite** documentation is built one repository at a time.
 To build the documentation for a single repository:

 #.
-Activate the environment where the **labscript-suite** and the sphinx dependencies are installed.
+Activate the environment where the **labscript-suite** and sphinx dependencies are installed.
 #.
 Change directories to the `docs` subfolder of the repository.
 #.
 Run the appropriate `make` command, described below.

-Assuming the appropriate dependencies are installed, the documentation will be build and placed in the `docs/build` folder corresponding to the build command used.
+Assuming the appropriate dependencies are installed, the documentation will be built and placed in a subfolder of `docs/build` corresponding to the build command used.

 html
 ----

-The web-based documentation, which is what is hosted at `<https://docs.labscriptsuite.org/en/latest/>`_ by Read the Docs, is built using the command
+The web-based documentation, which is what is hosted at `<https://docs.labscriptsuite.org/en/latest/>`_ by Read the Docs, is built locally using the command

 .. code-block:: bash